Erinite/template/README.md

 * `child-transformations` - sequence of transformation functions to apply to this nodes children

+Transformation functions should return a modified template node.

 As an example, the transformation function for :content looks like this:
 ```clj
 (defn content